showie56/CTL_Final_Project/README.md

 For my final project, I joined the Suffolk LITLab's Document Assembly Line project to develop a Motion to Impound form to be used.

 ## Links
-To access the Github repo for my final project, [click here!](https://github.com/SuffolkLITLab/docassemble-MtntoImpound)
+To access the Github repo for my final project, [click here!](https://github.com/SuffolkLITLab/docassemble-MtntoImpound) To watch The Short Story of my journey, [click here!](https://share.vidyard.com/watch/bQTiFtxG3MfMRtBBeYJ2t4?)
 To watch the video of how the interview works, [click here!](https://share.vidyard.com/watch/KeQn3t3H7EXdmJxoXcR4Va?)